sparrowcode/PermissionsKit/README.md

 ## Ready-use Interface

-`PermissionsKit` has three presentation styles: `Dialog`, `List` and `Native`.
+`PermissionsKit` has three presentation styles: `Dialog`, `List`, and `Native`.
 Each interface has delegates and a data source.
 If you want see an example app, open `Example Apps/PermissionsKit.xcodeproj`.

 ### List